pkardas/notes/books/python-architecture-patterns/notes.md

 Instead of thinking about a system for orders and a system for batches, we think about a system for allocating and ordering.

 Microservices should be consistency boundaries.
-That means we don't need to rely on synchronous calls.Each service accepts commands from the outside world and raises events to record the result.
+That means we don't need to rely on synchronous calls.
+Each service accepts commands from the outside world and raises events to record the result.
 Other services can listen to those events to trigger the next steps in the workflow.